 The Plymouth settlers first celebrated Thanksgiving in 1621 making it a time for gathering with friends and family, giving thanks, and of

-The number of pounds of turkeys raised in the United States in 2014.
+Estimated number of turkeys raised in the the United States in 2015.

 The total number of pounds of pumpkins produced in the United States in 2012.
 Illinois led the states for pumpkin production followed by California, Ohio, Pennsylvania, New York and Michigan.
 Many of those pumpkins will end up on our tables as pumpkin pie for Thanksgiving.

 The number of pumpkins produced per acre in the United States in 2012.

 The number of acres Missouri harvested in pumpkin production in 2012.

 The number of pounds of sweet potatoes and potatoes produced in the Missouri in 2012.

 The number one state in cranberry production in 2012 with 8.0 million barrels grown valued at over $230.7 million.
 Approximately 95% of cranberries are processed for juice or fruit juice blends.
 Missouri does not produce any cranberries because the tart fruit prefers much cooler climates.